How to Make a Compensation Claim for Accidents in Public Places

 - After ensuring medical attention, report the incident to the appropriate authorities or management at the location where the accident occurred.
 Provide relevant details such as the date, time, and witness information.

-- Next, gather evidence by documenting the circumstances of the accident, including photographs of the scene, witness statements, and any specific conditions that contributed to the accident, like missing warning signs, weather or maintenance issues.
+- Next, gather evidence by documenting the circumstances of the accident, including photographs of the scene, witness details, and any specific conditions that contributed to it, such as missing warning signs, weather, or maintenance issues.

 - Keep detailed records of your medical treatments and expenses